johnathanDing/RL_Sutton_Race_Track/README.md

 };
 ```

-We then construct an environment that transitions a given state-action pair to the next state, while also giving feedback on the reward and whether the finish line is crossed.
+We then construct an environment, TrackEnv.
+The environment transitions a given state-action pair to the next state, while also giving feedback on the reward (-1) and whether the finish line is crossed.
 As per the problem statement, if car races out of track, it will be reset to a random starting line position unless the finishe line is crossed.

 ```cpp
 using state_tuple = std::tuple<int, int, int, int>;